gb0987/tor-exit-nodes/README.md

 This is a simple API for managing a list of known Tor exit nodes.
 The list is automatically updated daily from [CheckPoint's database]("https://secureupdates.checkpoint.com/IP-list/TOR.txt").

+IPv6 addresses can be passed in any form.
+They will be converted to exploded/long/full form.

 ## Endpoints

 ### Health Check